Neoteroi/BlackSheep-Docs/docs/mounting.md

 the ASGI HTTP Server, the mounted app is also notified properly of those events.

+!!! info
-> **Note:** the way the mounted app must be started and stopped depend on the
-> web framework used to implement it.
-The example above is correct when `app_a`
-> is an instance of BlackSheep Application.
+    The way the mounted app must be started and stopped depend on the web framework used to implement it.
+The example above is correct when `app_a` is an instance of BlackSheep Application.

 ## Examples
 To see a working example where `mount` is used, see [the Piccolo Admin example